iamrelentless/dot-files/README.md

     $USER/.config/nvim

-    cp nvim ~/$USER/.config/nvim  #assuming the directy was created.
+    cp nvim ~/$USER/.config/nvim  #assuming the directory was created.
 Do the same for the rest

 ## SwayWM